goldfirere/units/README.md

     for you to build your own set of units and operate with them.
 All modules implicitly depend on this one.

- -  __`Data.Metrology.Poly`__

-    This module exports some more definitions that may be useful when writing functions polymorphic over the choice of dimension.
-These functions are sometimes challenging (or perhaps impossible) to write, as the system is designed more with _monomorphic_ use than polymorphic use.

  -  __`Data.Metrology.Unsafe`__

     This module exports the constructor for the central datatype that stores